 - 1/2 teaspoon Garlic Powder

-- Once the pasta is al dente, stir in the Zucchini, both Cheeses, Garlic Powder, and Salt and Pepper.
+- Once the pasta is al dente, stir in the zucchini, both kinds of cheese, garlic powder, and salt and pepper.
 Stir until the cheese is fully melted and combined with the pasta.